12 Top-Rated Things to Do in Idaho Falls, ID

 image

-Montana Sights to See: Just across state lines, the top-rated tourist attractions of Montana appeal to all sorts of adventures.
+Montana Sights to See: Just across state lines, the top tourist attractions of Montana appeal to all sorts of adventures.
 The collegiate cities of Bozeman and Missoula are both surrounded by awesome mountain landscapes, and the capital city of Helena is backdropped by postcard settings.
 For more adventure, the city of Whitefish is the gateway to Glacier National Park and a hot spot for skiing.